erikrose/blessings/README.rst

 1.1
   * Added nicely named attributes for colors.
+  * Introduced compound formatting.
+  * Added wrapper behavior for styling and colors.
-  * Added ability to make capabilities non-empty, even if the output stream is not a terminal.
+  * Let you force capabilities to be non-empty, even if the output stream is not a terminal.
   * Added the ``is_a_tty`` attribute for telling whether the output stream is a terminal.
-  * Added sugar for the remaining interesting string capabilities.
+  * Sugared the remaining interesting string capabilities.
   * Let ``location()`` operate on just an x *or* y coordinate.

 1.0